Universal interface fluctuations in the contact process: Introduction

 \section{Introduction}

-Many spatially-extended systems of a high current interest operate under non-equilibrium conditions, from active \cite{Ramaswamy2010,Marchetti2013} to quantum matter \cite{Polkovnikov2011,Weimer2021}.
-In these and many other contexts, the conditions for and the properties of the emergence of the strong correlations associated with space-time criticality \cite{Tauber2014} become particularly relevant.
+Many spatially-extended systems of a high current interest operate far from equilibrium.
+The conditions for and the properties of the emergence of the strong correlations associated with space-time criticality \cite{Tauber2014} become particularly relevant in that context.
 Among the various known modes of criticality far from equilibrium, surface kinetic roughening \cite{Barabasi1995,Krug1997} stands out due to its ubiquity throughout science.
 In principle, this phenomenon refers to the critical fluctuations of the interface of a driven system which is subject to some kind of noise.
-However, the ensuing universality classes and their properties are being quite recently seen to generalize and expand \cite{kriecherbauer2010,Takeuchi2018} those of equilibrium critical dynamics to non-equilibrium conditions \cite{Tauber2014}, becoming relevant even for non-interfacial systems.
+However, the ensuing universality classes and their properties are being quite recently seen to generalize and expand \cite{kriecherbauer2010,Halpin-Healy2015,Takeuchi2018} those of equilibrium critical dynamics to non-equilibrium conditions \cite{Tauber2014}, becoming relevant even for non-interfacial systems.

-For instance, as implied by recent results ---some of which have been obtained from exact solutions of discrete and/or continuum models--- for the celebrated Kardar-Parisi-Zhang (KPZ) and related universality classes like the Edwards-Wilkinson (EW) \cite{Barabasi1995,Krug1997} and others \cite{kriecherbauer2010,Takeuchi2018}, it is becoming increasingly clear that, beyond scaling exponent values, unambiguous characterization of kinetic roughening universality classes requires assessing also the statistics of interface fluctuations via its probability distribution function (PDF) and covariance.
-Once the time dependence of the interface fluctuations is suitably rescaled out, such functions happen to also be universal \cite{kriecherbauer2010,Oliveira2012,Oliveira2013,Takeuchi2018}, leading to values of the cumulants of the PDF, like the skewness and kurtosis, which characterize the universality class (or subclass, depending on global constraints on the system size \cite{Carrasco2014,Fukai2017,Santalla2017} or on the nature of the noise \cite{Rodriguez-Fernandez2021}), much like amplitude ratios do for equilibrium critical systems \cite{Henkel2008}; see Refs.\ \cite{Rodriguez-Fernandez2021,Marcos2022} for some recent discussions.
+For instance, as implied by recent results for the celebrated Kardar-Parisi-Zhang (KPZ) \cite{kriecherbauer2010,Halpin-Healy2015,Takeuchi2018} and others universality classes \cite{Barabasi1995,Krug1997,Carrasco2019, Carrasco2016,Carrasco2019,Rodriguez-Fernandez2020}, it is becoming increasingly clear that, beyond scaling exponent values, unambiguous characterization of kinetic roughening universality classes requires assessing also the statistics of interface fluctuations via their probability distribution function (PDF) and covariance.
+Once the time dependence of the interface fluctuations is suitably rescaled out, such functions happen to also be universal \cite{kriecherbauer2010,Halpin-Healy2012,Halpin-Healy2013,Oliveira2012,Oliveira2013,Halpin-Healy2014,Almeida2014,Halpin-Healy2015,Takeuchi2018}, leading to values of the cumulants of the PDF, like the skewness and kurtosis, which characterize the universality class, much like amplitude ratios do for equilibrium critical systems \cite{Henkel2008}; see Refs.\ \cite{Rodriguez-Fernandez2021,Marcos2022} for some recent discussions.